r0w4n/edr_query_parser/README.md

 # Environmental Data Retrieval Query Parser
-The OGC Enviromental Data Retreveal API query parser makes it easier to parse and use the API query.
+The OGC Environmental Data Retrieval API query parser makes it easier to parse and use the API query.

 ## Example
 ### Initiate